chickencuber/PicVim/README.md

 ## 🛠️ Autocommands

-The plugin automatically activates for image files (.png, .jpg, .jpeg, .gif, .bmp) upon opening.
+The plugin automatically activates for image files (.png, .jpg, .jpeg, .gif, .bmp) (configured in the `filetypes` option) upon opening.
 It sets the buffer to a "non-file" type to display the image correctly.

-## ⌨️  Default Keybindings
+## ⌨️  Default Keymaps

 | Options within `keymap`     | Default Value         | Description              |
 |-----------------------------|-----------------------|--------------------------|